-Here is the full AFL ladder for the 2016 premiership, which takes place across 23 regular season rounds starting on Thursday, March 24.
-The regular season is likely to conclude with the grand final on Saturday, October 1.
+Here is the full AFL ladder for the 2016 premiership, which took place across 23 regular season rounds starting on Thursday, March 24.
+The regular season concluded with the grand final on Saturday, October 1.

 2017 AFL ladder

 The 2017 season is still yet to get underway.
 Our ladder will be back closer to the start of the 2017 season.

 For every match a team wins, they are awarded four points.
 A draw yields two points for both sides, while a team is awarded zero points for a loss.